RalphHightower/blog/_posts/2024-10-29-PartyOverCountry.md

 McConnell almost voted to convict Trump in his second impeachment.

-It becomes a matter of ifs:
+It becomes a matter of “ifs”:

 - if McConnell voted to convict Trump after his second impeachment.
 If he had done so — and
 - if McConnell had rallied enough Republicans behind him